nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does a DUI Stay on Your Record in Nebraska?

 In Nebraska, the Department of Motor Vehicles enters a DUI conviction as a point system that represents the driving record of an individual.
 This record becomes a part of the rap sheets of the involved parties anytime there is a criminal background check.
-According to the scoring system, a DUI conviction record bears six points that remain for a minimum of five years on the record.
-After the five years, the individual can voluntarily enroll in a DMV Approved Driver Improvement Course comprising at least 8 hours of instruction.
+According to the scoring system, a DUI conviction record bears six points that typically remain for a minimum of five years on the record.
+After the five years, the individual may choose to voluntarily enroll in a DMV Approved Driver Improvement Course comprising at least 8 hours of instruction.
 After successfully completing the course, the department deducts two points from the participant’s record within the last 2 years.
 This will continue every two years.
 That way, the record gets cleared by the 11th year, provided there are no repeat DUI or other driving convictions.
 Also note that Nebraska belongs to the Compact State Agreement that allows driving convictions in other states to be transferred and recorded in Nebraska.
-If an offender has up to 12 points within a 2 year driving time frame, they are not eligible for the driving course.
+If an offender has up to 12 points within a 2 year driving time frame, they typically become ineligible for the driving course.

 • The name of the person involved in the record, unless said person is a juvenile